PGCE Early Years and Primary Education (3-7) with QTSUCAS code • X121 | Location • City Campus

 • GCSE grade C in English and mathematics and science, or equivalent*.
 You must already hold the GCSE requirements before applying for the course.

-• a 2.1 degree or above, or a 2.2 degree plus evidence of wider experience in school or foundation setting
+• a 2.1 degree or above, or a 2.2 degree plus evidence of wider experience in a UK school or foundation setting

-• evidence of at least 15 days recent foundation stage or primary school teaching experience with five of these days as continuous teaching (gained in the two years before your application)
+• it is desirable that you have at least 15 days recent foundation stage or primary UK school teaching experience with five of these days as continuous teaching (gained in the two years before your application)

-• you must also successfully complete pre-entry tests in numeracy and literacy as designated by the National College for Teaching and Leadership
+You must also QTS skills tests in numeracy and literacy as designated by the National College for Teaching and Leadership

 • 12 Level 2 credits from an Access course